 How to Make a Black Accent Wall Work

 - Pick the right wall.
 In general, an accent wall works best to emphasize your room’s existing focal point.
-So, for example, the wall where your headboard goes in the bedroom or the fireplace wall in the living room are often logical choices for “accent” walls.
+So, for example, a black accent wall in the bedroom where your headboard goes, a black accent wall in the living room on the fireplace wall, or a black accent wall in the kitchen near the dining area are often logical choices for “accent” walls.
 Avoid adding accent paint to random unimportant architectural features.

 - Choose a spot with ample light.
 Black paint naturally adds visual weight to the space around it, so balancing it out with plenty of light is a must.
 Ideally, choose a wall in an open area with natural light from a facing or adjacent window to keep the room from feeling too heavy.